kivy/kivy/doc/sources/guide/packaging-android.rst

 some clear design decisions.
 It includes its own set of widgets and by default, builds an APK with all the required core dependencies and libraries.

-If you do not intend to support other operating systems, there are a few projects that can help you access native Android functionality and even decrease your APK size.
-Please refer to the "Mobiles" section of our `Kivy Wiki <https://github.com/kivy/kivy/wiki>`_ for more information.
+It is possible to target specific Android features, both directly and in a (somewhat) cross-platform way.
+See the Using Android APIs section of the `Kivy on Android documentation </guide/android>` for more details.